buildspace/buildspace-projects/NFT_Game/en/Section_3/Lesson_3_Setting_Up_Initial_App_State.md

 This section is going to help you understand how we will be rendering each state of our app.
 Why don't we just break down the logic real quick:

-1. If user has has not connected to your app - **Show Connect To Wallet Button**
+1. If user has not connected to your app - **Show Connect To Wallet Button**
 2. If user has connected to your app **AND** does not have a character NFT - **Show `SelectCharacter` Component**
 3. If user has connected to your app AND does have a character NFT - **Show `Arena` Component.** The `Arena` is where users will be able to attack our boss!